Incest And One Of The After Effects

 I am writing this to show how some good can come from evil.
-How a waste product or an after effect that almost no one wanted can go on to be productive and happy.
+How a waste product or an after effect that almost no one wanted, can go on to be and live a productive and happy life.

 My Lovely Mam and Dad

 I started off unloved and unwanted.
-I was born in 1946 and my mother was only twelve and a half years old when she had me.
+I was born in 1946 to a mother who was only twelve and a half years old when she had me.

 What a mess.